Behind the Design: Nike Zoom Kobe Icon

 ZOOM KOBE ICON

 For Kobe Bryant, looking back on his legendary career can ignite a multitude of different feelings.
-Reminiscing about his early days has caused Kobe to consider his influences, as well as the athletes who helped him mould his game and relentless work ethic.
-The opportunity to reminisce sparked Bryant's memories of playing with legends like Charles Barkley, Gary Payton and Penny Hardaway.
+Reminiscing on his early days has caused Kobe to consider his influences, as well as the athletes that helped him mold his game and relentless work ethic.
+The opportunity to reminisce sparked Bryant’s memories of playing with legends like Charles Barkley, Gary Payton and Penny Hardaway.

-Recognised by Bryant as the players who helped mould his game, Penny, Charles and Payton's footwear also left a lasting impression.
-Still vivid in his mind, the memory of Penny's Air Up, GP's 'The Glove' and Chuck's CB34 Max sparked a unique idea that came to life when crafting his latest sneaker.
+Recognized by Bryant as the players who helped mold his game, Penny, Charles and Payton’s footwear also left a lasting impression.
+Still vivid in his mind, the memory of Penny’s Air Up, GP’s ‘The Glove’ and Chuck’s CB34 Max sparked a unique idea that came to life when crafting his latest sneaker.

 With the idea established and direction straight from Kobe, Petrenka and his fellow designers began to investigate how to combine three iconic silhouettes in a sophisticated, lifestyle-driven aesthetic, all set atop the tooling of the Zoom Kobe VI.